Patti Boulaye: Television

-In 1978, now with several years of experience under her belt, Boulaye appeared on New Faces where she was the only contestant in the series to be awarded maximum points by the judges, and would later win the All Winners Final Gala Show.
+In 1978, now with several years of experience under her belt, Boulaye appeared on New Faces, where she was the only contestant in the series to be awarded maximum points by the judges, and later won the All Winners Final Gala Show.
 Boulaye played the part of Charlotte opposite Lenny Henry in The Fosters, Dempsey and Makepeace, and Brothers and Sisters.
-In 1984, she had her own series, The Patti Boulaye Show on Channel 4.
+In 1984, she had her own series, The Patti Boulaye Show, on Channel 4.
 The Christmas special, which featured Cliff Richard, was a ratings success and an album was released in conjunction with the screening of the series.

-Boulaye has made over 200 TV appearances including Royal Command Performances at the London Palladium.
+Boulaye has made more than 200 TV appearances including Royal Command Performances at the London Palladium.
 She starred in 12 of BBC TV's annual "Joy to the World" Christmas programmes, produced by Major Sir Michael Parker KCVO CBE at the Royal Albert Hall, with Sir Cliff Richard, Roger Moore and other internationally acclaimed stars.
-Boulaye appeared in two episodes of Pointless.
-She appeared as a contestant in a series of BBC's popular Celebrity MasterChef and later in an episode of BBC One's Money For Nothing, and Channel 5's When Talent Shows Go Horribly Wrong.
+Boulaye has appeared in two episodes of Pointless.
+She appeared as a contestant in a series of BBC's popular Celebrity MasterChef and later in an episode of BBC One's Money for Nothing, and Channel 5's When Talent Shows Go Horribly Wrong.

-In January and February 2016 Boulaye appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrity senior citizens, including Miriam Margolyes and Wayne Sleep, on a journey to India.
+In January and February 2016, Boulaye appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrity senior citizens, including Miriam Margolyes and Wayne Sleep, on a journey to India.